HelanaNady/ALU/README.md

 # ALU - Arthmetic Logic Unit
-A project for logic design course - freshman year
+A project for Logic Design course - Freshman year.

 The arthmetic unit designed takes two 3-bit signed numbers as input and perform arthmetic operations on them.